 Government of Ethiopia lists Australia as a country whose nationals may now obtain a visa on arrival.
 However, in practice this only applies to visitors arriving at Bole International Airport in Addis Ababa.

 The Government of Ethiopia has increased the fines for travellers who overstay their visas for Ethiopia.
 The fine has been increased from US$20/month to US$10/day.

-In March 2017, the US government announced new restrictions on carrying electronic devices for passengers travelling from or through Ethiopia to the US.
+In March 2017, the US government announced new restrictions on carrying electronic devices for passengers travelling from or through Ethiopia to the United States.
 See the

 US Department of Homeland Security website for further details.

 Ethiopia is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
-We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Ethiopia (see
+Get vaccinated for yellow fever before travelling to Ethiopia (see

 Health).
 If you are arriving from another country infected with Yellow Fever, you will be required to present a Yellow Fever vaccination certificate to be allowed entry into Ethiopia.
 For more information about yellow fever, including Australian re-entry requirements, see the